For many women, libido tends to be highest around ovulation, typically mid-cycle, when hormonal changes can increase sexual desire and attraction.

 Key Takeaways: When Is Libido Highest In The Cycle?

-➤ Libido peaks around ovulation, mid-cycle.
+➤ Libido often peaks around ovulation, near mid-cycle.

 ➤ Hormone fluctuations influence sexual desire.

-➤ Testosterone levels also affect libido intensity.
+➤ Testosterone also contributes to libido intensity.

 Frequently Asked Questions